flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter3/Chapter3.md

 Our implementation for this is quite involved.
 It correctly handles expansions of the form `a-c` -> `abc` or `c-a` -> `cba`, and for digits and uppercase.
 Leading `-` or trailing `-` are ignored, as are `-` in expansions without clear meaning like `A-z`. hexadecimal notations like `8-C` are expanded as one would expect.
 We also allow `...` to be used in place of a `-`.

 As one can see the logic of `expand` itself is quite simple.
 Most of the complex logic comes from determining the type of expansion and performing it correctly.

+The rough logic is as follows,

+1. Loop through the input string.
+2. If we encounter a `-` or a `.` as the *next* input, we check if this is a valid expansion.
+    1. If it is, we collect the end token that we will expand too and perform the expansion.
+    2. Else we output the character.
+3. Repeat until the entire string is parsed.

 ### [Ex 3-4](./Exercises/Ex3_4/ex3-4.c)